Introduction | Life | Work | Books

 His father was very wealthy, and had even received the Persian king Xerxes on his march through Abdera.
 According to some accounts, Democritus studied astronomy and theology from some of the magi (wise men) Xerxes left in Abdera in gratitude.

 On his father's death, Democritus spent his inheritance on extensive travels to distant countries, to satisfy his thirst for knowledge.
-He is reputed to have travelled to Persia, Babylon (modern-day Iraq), Asia (as far as India), Ethopia and Egypt (where he lived for five years, being particularly impressed by the Egyptian mathematicians).
-He also travelled throughout Greece to acquire a knowledge of its culture and meet Greek philosophers (he may have met the physician Hippocrates (c.
+He is reputed to have traveled to Persia, Babylon (modern-day Iraq), Asia (as far as India), Ethiopia and Egypt (where he lived for five years, being particularly impressed by the Egyptian mathematicians).
+He also traveled throughout Greece to acquire a knowledge of its culture and meet Greek philosophers (he may have met the physician Hippocrates (c.
 460 B.C.) and Socrates, and possibly also Anaxagoras, whom he praises in his own work), and his wealth enabled him to purchase their writings.
-He was known as one of the most travelled scholars of his time.
+He was known as one of the most traveled scholars of his time.

 On returning to his native land, (now with no means of subsistence), he settled with his brother Damosis, and occupied himself with natural philosophy and gave public lectures in order to pay his way.
 His greatest influence was certainly Leucippus, with whom he is credited as co-founding Atomism.
 In around 440 B.C. or 430 B.C., Leucippus had founded a school at Abdera, and Democritus became his star pupil.
 There are no existing writings which can be positively attributed to Leucippus, and so it is virtually impossible to identify which ideas were unique to Democritus and which are Leucippus', or any views about which they disagreed.